 Conclusions and outlook

-It is anticipated that the next 12 to 18 months will be a period of increased legislative and policy reform in the area of white-collar crime.
+Recent legislative and regulatory developments confirm Australia's shift, since the 2017 Royal Commission, towards aggressive enforcement action against corporate misconduct, and rising penalties.
+Increased enforcement activity, particularly by way of litigation, is set to continue in the foreseeable future.
+It is also anticipated that the next 12 to 18 months will be a period of increased legislative and policy reform in the area of white-collar crime.
 Central to this reform are the final recommendations of the ALRC in relation to corporate criminal responsibility, which have the potential to prompt radical legislative transformation of Australia's existing criminal liability regime for corporate bodies.

-1 Dennis Miralis and Phillip Gibson are partners and Jasmina Ceic is a senior associate at Nyman Gibson Miralis.
+1 Dennis Miralis, Phillip Gibson and Jasmina Ceic are partners and Kartia Zappavigna is a defence lawyer at Nyman Gibson Miralis.

-3 AFP and CDPP Best Practice Guidelines: Self-reporting of Foreign Bribery and Related Offending by Corporations.
+3 AFP and CDPP Best Practice Guidelines: Self-reporting of Foreign Bribery and Related Offending by Corporations, 8 December 2017.

-6 Implementing the OECD Anti-Bribery Convention Phase 4 Report: Australia.
+6 Implementing the OECD Anti-Bribery Convention Phase 4 Follow-Up Report: Australia, 2021.

 7 Recommendation 5.7, Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.